 Knowing what to review on your US taxes can be a challenge, but even more so in the case of an expatriate tax return.
 Some expatriate tax returns can be over 100 pages in length.
 All the attached statements, schedules and supporting documents add to the length.
 Are you one of the 60% of US citizens who opt to have their tax returns prepared by a professional and are unsure how to review?
 This article will help guide you step by step through the process of reviewing your expatriate tax return to ensure it is correct.

 US taxes have several main forms or schedules that you’ll want to make sure to give a thorough review.
-These likely include Form 1040, Form 2555 or Form 2555-EZ, and Form 1116.
+These likely include Form 1040, Schedule B, Form 2555 or Form 2555-EZ, and Form 1116.

 US Taxes – Form 1040

-This is the face of your US taxes.
+This is the face of your US taxes and snapshot of your financials for the calendar year.
 You will want to review this form carefully to ensure that your name, Social Security number(s), address and filing status are perfect.
 One common misconception of expatriates is that they are unable to file a joint return with their non-resident alien spouse.
 This is not true!
-You can obtain a tax identification number for your spouse.
-You can then elect to allow his/her income to be taxed by the US.
-Filing jointly on US taxes allows a larger standard deduction and you both get the Foreign Earned Income Exclusion and exemptions.
+You can obtain a tax identification number (ITIN) for your spouse.
+You can then elect to allow his/her worldwide income to be taxed by the US.
+Filing jointly on US taxes allows a larger standard deduction of $24,000 for 2018, double that of Married Filing Separately.
+Both the taxpayer and spouse can claim the Foreign Earned Income Exclusion if they qualify under the Bona Fide Residency or Physical Presence Test and have foreign earned income.
 Read more about filing a joint expatriate tax return with your non-US spouse on our blog.